 O-Rings: The o-rings at each end of the leads should be inspected and replaced if damaged.
 If there is damage and part of the o-ring is missing, inspect the leads to ensure the missing piece is not causing blockage.
-Lubricate the o-rings and socket, with a light grease, prior to insertion.
+Lubricate the o-rings and socket, with light grease, prior to insertion.
 The grease is necessary for a good air seal at both the feeder end and at the head.

-6.4.3 Feeder Unit
+6.4.3 FEEDER UNIT

 The feeder unit, being low maintenance, mostly requires cleaning and periodic inspections.
 Keeping the feed rolls and gearing clean of dust and grit will extend life and provide better service.
 A daily cleaning with an air blow gun should be sufficient.
 During this cleaning, watch for any oil leaks from the motor.
 The motor will not require any oil fills unless it has leaked.
 Examine the feed gears to assure they align correctly and mesh over their full width.
-The feed gears roll on a shaft that is not lubricated; after extended use, the gears can wear to the point of not aligning correctly and causing feeding problems.
-At this point they will require rebuilding.
+The feed gears roll on sealed bearings that are pre-lubricated and do not require maintenance.

-6.4.4 Control Cables
+6.4.4 CONTROL CABLES

 The control cables require routine inspection for separation at the connectors and for cuts or breaks in the wire coverings.
 If any condition of abnormality is notice it must be remedied immediately.

 CAUTION: when tightening cables, turn the connectors NOT the entire cable or the wires may disconnect and cause shorts.